course page main image

 Overview

-The Social Work Practice Educator Training Programme has been developed into two standalone 20 credit modules for Stage 1 or Stage 2, at level 7 (Masters).
-It is designed to facilitate the Practice Education Professional Standards (PEPS) and Domains required at both Stages 1 and 2 by (formerly, The College of Social Work (TCSW) for professional Social Work Education, refreshed by BASW 2018).
+The Social Work Practice Educator Training Programme has been developed as two standalone 20 credit modules for Stage 1 or Stage 2, which are taught at Level 7 (Master’s).
+The programme is designed to facilitate the refreshed Practice Education Professional Standards (PEPS) and Domains required at both Stages 1 and 2 by the British Association of Social Workers (BASW ) (2018) for Professional Social Work Education.

 What's covered in this course?